Tiskiel/Tiskiel/README.md

 - 👋 Hi, I’m @Tiskiel
-- 👀 I’m interested in programmation, gaming and nature
+- 👀 I’m interested by programmation, gaming and nature
 - 🌱 I’m currently work to Laravel and React